-Matthew Shaw is a Dorset based artist & poet, using landscape perception, site specific recording techniques and meditation as a compositional gateway.
-Exploring the theory that each piece could only happen within the exact place, time and atmosphere it is created.
+Matthew Shaw is a Dorset based artist & poet, using landscape perception and site specific recording techniques as a compositional gateway.
+Each piece could only happen within the exact place, time and atmosphere it is created.
 Working with present tense composition and the spirit of place.

 ….’A beautifully understated, fragile affair.
 Bewitching and addictive.’
 The Times

 These warm, melancholy undulations interfere with each chord’s gravitational pull, creating tonal fata morgana and melodies that may or may not not be there: a state similar to meditation where she is neither asleep nor awake.
 All said, it will take you places.
 Charlie Frame, The Quietus

 “His music delves deep in Hidden Reverse traditions, incorporating specific environmental soundings of occult landscapes into beautiful drone works that advance the oracular/hallucinogenic English underground tradition.

 Shaw conjures the ghostly afterimage of ritual songforms and reassembles them as lucid, revenant forms animating particular landscapes, as if performing some kind of historico-cultural sleight of hand, resulting in Shaw’s most beautifully puzzling evocations of a phantom ritual England”

 “His multi-levelled music is immersive and captures the ‘genius loci’ or spirit of place with awe-inspiring sensitivity.”

 Gary Cook, The Ecologist

 “Haunted pastoral, all waterlogged choral hums lapping against field recordings, with gentle accoustic guitars deep underneath” Jon Dale, Uncut